novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-97.md

 "This is really... no small matter."

 "Yes, but it's a must.
-As you know, we've been losing ground to Yahoo recently."
+As you know, we've been losing ground to Yaho recently."

-James Rice, the CTO of Al Ta Beast, was being modest with his words.
+James Rice, the CTO of AltaVist, was being modest with his words.

-It wasn't just losing ground; they were basically sitting back and watching Yahoo take everything.
+It wasn't just losing ground; they were basically sitting back and watching Yaho take everything.

 How would James Rice, who co-founded the company with Tim Connor, feel?

 Losing the search engine market to a latecomer, withering away day by day, feeling like an old man pushed to the sidelines by market forces.

-"So, do you think Jungle's search engine is much better than Yahoo's?"
+"So, do you think Jungle's search engine is much better than Yaho's?"

 "Of course.
 It's not even a comparison.
-Yahoo's search engine has improved on the same type as ours, while Jungle has a tool that searches based on the similarity and relationships between pages.
+Yaho's search engine has improved on the same type as ours, while Jungle has a tool that searches based on the similarity and relationships between pages.
 Would you understand better if I compared it to a shovel and a teaspoon?"

 "No, I think I get the gist.
 And I understand your point.
 The problem is, we have quite a few places using our search engine."

-"Sooner or later, Yahoo will take them away.
+"Sooner or later, Yaho will take them away.
 We should push our other strengths instead."

 "What other strengths?"